 Maddison came along two years later, and Yana and Josh, this time having readjusted to a life with hard-of-hearing kids, took their younger daughter’s diagnosis in stride.

 “Life is busy and it’s also all we know.
 I don’t even know how I’d compare with what a so-called normal life would be like,” Yana says.

-She also credits her tight support group, which includes the same two audiologists she has been seeing at Australian Hearing from the beginning, Kristy Neville and Sarah Locock, for helping the couple gain a proper foothold on the kids’ hearing loss.
+She also credits her tight support group, which includes the same two audiologists she has been seeing at Australian Hearing from the beginning, Kristy and Sarah, for helping the couple gain a proper foothold on the kids’ hearing loss.

 “It was very overwhelming when we first found out mostly, because we didn’t understand it.
 But the more you understand your child and the hearing loss, the easier it becomes.
 Lately we’ve also been talking to them about everything they do because we know it’s good for their language development.”

 Emily is now happily settled in a mainstream school with her teacher recently telling Yana how pleased she is with Emily’s progress.